Skip to content

 Layouts

 The overall page chrome — topbar, sidebar, footer, body wrapping.
-Plutonium ships two shells; you can eject the templates or write a custom ResourceLayout for total control.
+Plutonium ships three shells; you can eject the templates or write a custom ResourceLayout for total control.

 Shell